Splitting formulas for the local real Gromov-Witten invariants: Abstract

 \section{Abstract}

-Motivated by the real version of the Gopakumar-Vafa conjecture for 3-folds, the authors introduced in \cite{GI} the notion of local real Gromov-Witten invariants.
+Motivated by the real version of the Gopakumar-Vafa conjecture for 3-folds, the authors introduced in \cite{GI} the notion of local real Gromov-Witten invariants associated to local 3-folds over Real curves.
 This article is devoted to the proof of a splitting formula for these invariants under target degenerations.
 It is used in \cite{GI} to show that the invariants give rise to a 2-dimensional Klein TQFT and to prove the local version of the real Gopakumar-Vafa conjecture.